Bence House

 Bence House (Serbian: Бенцеова кућа) is a palace in Zrenjanin, Serbia.
 It was built in 1909 in the style of Vienna secession.

 History

 The palace was projected as a modern department store.
 The owner of the palace was Miksa Bence, owner of the local furniture factory (established in 1861).
 He wanted to have a huge, modern showroom for his products.
 Building has large shop-windows, which shows that it was a trade object.

 Bence's house represents the first modernly designed building in the King Alexander I Street, main pedestrian street in Zrenjanin.

-Today

-After a hundred years, Bence House is still a furniture shop.
+As of 2010, Bence House is still a furniture shop.